Fischer-L/JsonStrings2AndroidStrings/README.md

 				// The array storing one item noprojectde's data in the supported langs "item" : [

+					// This object stores the item node's data
 					{
 						// The field indicating which language this string value belongs to, for example this field says the supported lang is English(en).
 						"lang" : "en",